lulmer/lulmer/README.md

 - 👋 Hi, I’m @lulmer
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Diffusion Models
-- 💞️ I’m looking to collaborate on Funny open Ssource projects
+- 💞️ I’m looking to collaborate on funny projects
 - 📫 How to reach me on [Linkedin](https://www.linkedin.com/in/louisulmer/)

 <!---